gokulnair2001/HTMLSwiftKit/README.md

       }
     }
  ```
-   Create a struct implement the ```CSSBlock``` protocol and provide the CSS type and you start adding your styling modifiers.
+   Create a struct implement the ```CSSBlock``` protocol and provide the CSS type and start adding your styling modifiers.

 > [!Note]
 > Make sure you add your CSS block into your HTMLContent block to allow HTML to get context of it